Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/README.md

 ## When will it be done?

-Version 1 will go live by mid-August!
+Version 1.0 is live!

 From the beginning, the writing and editing process has been fully transparent to the public!
 Check out the [Milestones](https://github.com/Digital-Forensics-Discord-Server/CrowdsourcedDFIRBook/milestones) to see where we're at.
 Stay tuned!

 ## ISBN Numbers